 Mongo’s first excursion into the internet poetry world began in the 1995, when he created the website ginzy.com as a tribute to the great poet Allen Ginsberg.
 The site quickly grew to become the most respected and comprehensive source about Ginsberg on the internet.
 At the time of Ginsberg’s death in 1997, the site was selected by major media sources as the primary resource for information on the poet, and Mongo became key in organizing readings to celebrate Ginsberg’s life, all across the country.
 Ginzy.com was closed in 2001, as Google and other search engines made the clearinghouse nature of the site unnecessary.

 In 2006, Mongo founded the IndieFeed Performance Poetry Channel, which featured the best spoken word artists in the field today.
-In over ten years of podcasting IndieFeed featured more than 600 poets and 1,600 episodes, with a total download count of almost ten million episodes distributed.
+In over ten years of podcasting IndieFeed featured more than 600 poets and 1,600 episodes, with a total download count of over ten million episodes distributed.
 The show was consistently listed as one of the top three poetry podcasts in the iTunes music store, and the archive of the show can still be found at http://performancepoetry.

 In another life, Mongo was a Certified Records Manager and an information management professional with over 35 years experience in the field.
 For 22 years he was the Records Manager at Dartmouth College in Hanover, New Hampshire, where he had also served as the Interim Manager of the Special Collections Library at the College.
 In these two roles, he indulged a keen interest and built extensive experience in both historical preservation issues, as well as information technology, data system design, and digital record keeping.
 Prior to his work at Dartmouth College, Mongo spent a half dozen years as a Crisis Counselor and Data Management Coordinator for the California Runaway Hotline in Sacramento, California.